Is child support tax-deductible? In the same vein, is alimony tax-deductible?

-For federal-tax purposes, if you pay child support, it is not deductible on your federal tax return.
-And, if you receive child support, you do not report the child support as income on your tax return as well.
+For federal tax purposes, if you pay child support, it is not deductible on your federal tax return.
+And, if you receive child support, you also do not report the child support as income on your tax return.

 Whether or not you can claim our child as a dependent on your tax return is based on a variety of factors including the child’s support.
 In many cases, the custodial parent, the parent who the child lives with, will be the one who can claim the exemption.
 But, in some cases, the non-custodial parent can claim the child as their dependent, if the requirements are met, which include the relationship between the parent and the child, the residence of the child, the age of the child and whether or not the child supported him or herself.